Sean McVay reveals he has contract extension with LA Rams - WHIZ News

 “I feel good,” McVay said.
 “It was always kind of really good dialogue that existed.
 These things, they take time, but I think it’s important.”

-McVay didn’t say exactly when he finalized the deal, but it apparently happened before training camp.
+McVay didn’t specify when he finalized the deal, but it apparently happened before training camp.
 The 36-year-old coach is beginning his sixth season in charge of the Rams, and he has been the youngest coach in the NFL throughout his tenure.

 “Les and I have always been a pair,” McVay said.
 “We wanted to announce that when both of us had gotten done.
 Mine is done.
 Les is in the process of that, but in respect of wanting to show the partnership for us … that was how I had addressed it.
 It is something that we’ve been taking care of.”